 Once Snap has been disabled, you can move on to the second half of disabling sticky corners in Windows 10, the half that involves some fiddling around with your computer’s registry.
 To completely disable sticky corners in Windows 10, you need to:

-Press Windows Logo key + R to open a Run
+Press the Windows Logo key and ‘R’ simultaneously to open the Run command.

 Type Regedit into the Run dialog and press the Enter key to open the Registry Editor.